rsalinas/rsalinas.github.io/_posts/2015-11-29-cec-client-omxplayer-raspberrypi.md

 categories: raspberrypi
 ---

+I have a Raspberry Pi connected to my televisor and despite having tried OpenElec as a media center, I have other services in that machine and I am just too console-oriented to do select with a graphical interface the media I want to play.
+I use a laptop to start the films, but I was missing a way to pause/rewind the films.
+I finally solved it in a beautiful way, using HDMI CEC.

 HDMI is not just a standard for transferring video.
-At last they added some control flows, which lets different devices to communicate control commands.
+At last they added control commands.
 For example, a televisor can ask the player to pause, by using the televisor's remote command, instead of having to use an extra remote command.

-In Raspbian the package "cec-client" is available.
-This package lets us issue commands on other devices, and read the events happening in the CEC.
+The RPi can also ask the tv to switch on and to change to the relevant HDMI input.
+Fantastic.

 The challenges:

 - Get the information from the remote command. cec-client provides these push/release events.
+In Raspbian we can simply `apt-get install cec-client`.
-- Send this information to the running omxplayer.
-We will use a tool called [terminal mixer](http://vicerveza.homeunix.net/~viric/soft/tm) (multiplex terminal).
-The idea es simple: we run "tm -wt omxplayer", and then at the same time we can send commands to it from anywhere else by means of `echo -n COMMAND | tm -t`.
-This tool is very easily installed by means of ./configure, make and make install.
+- Send this information to the running `omxplayer`.
+We will use a cool tool called [terminal mixer](http://vicerveza.homeunix.net/~viric/soft/tm) (multiplex terminal), written by Lluis Battle i Rosell.
+The idea es simple: we run `tm -wt omxplayer`, and then at the same time we can send commands to it from anywhere else by means of `echo -n COMMAND | tm -t`.
+This tool is very easily installed by means of `./configure && make && make install`.

-This script uses a beautiful feature of bash and other shell interpreters, namely, the coprocesses.
+This script uses a beautiful feature of bash and other shell interpreters, namely, the *coprocesses*.

 {% highlight console %}
 #! /bin/bash -eu